badasara/tourim-New/README.md

 # tourim-New
 tourism-new website is deployed on server.
-Please click on the provided and have fun. https://tourism-new.onrender.com
+Please click on the provided link and have fun. https://tourism-new.onrender.com